 The interdisciplinary nature of a legal studies doctoral program provides you with exposure to legal subfields across historical and geographical boundaries.
 Corporate law professionals, for example, can explore the intricacies of finance and commerce law, while civic-minded legal activists can focus on environmental or human rights law.

 Legal studies and law doctoral degrees require two to three years of coursework with at least one additional year to write a dissertation.
 Coursework prepares you to conduct research necessary for your dissertation.
-You will also develop a research proposal with faculty and work closely with advisers.
+You will also develop a research proposal with faculty and work closely with advisors.

 Some programs give you the opportunity to teach undergraduate students and participate in mock trials.
 Students also complete comprehensive oral or written exams over all of the classes taken.
 This demonstrates your expert knowledge of standards, practices, and principles of legal studies.
 Students must pass these exams and complete a dissertation to graduate.